bolyosaniko/bolyosaniko.github.io/index.markdown

 - content: |
     Thank you so much for inviting me to this amazing page.
 Two years ago I would have just passed on this because I never believed in cards.
 But today, am all excited because of my personal experiences I’ve had with the cards, thanks to you.
 I hope everyone gets to give this a try even if it’s for curiosity sake.
 Love you ❤️
   author: Ruby Oteng
+- content: |
+    I underwent the color analysis with Anikó and it was amazing it helped me to know more about myself.
+I totally recommend her services.
+She is highly professional and an incredible and lovely Woman.
+  author: Maria Isabel Pinto
 ---

 Bolyós Anikó vagyok.
 Szeretett hivatásom a léleksegítés, illetve iránymutatás azoknak, akik egy kicsit elakadva érzik magukat az útjuk során.
 Abban hiszek, hogy a munkásságomhoz a folyamatos fejlődés mellett a tapasztalatok is elengedhetetlenek, ezért mindenkitől, aki megtisztel a bizalmával, magam is sokat tanulok.
 Mindannyian mások vagyunk, viszont egy a közös bennünk: szeretetre és megértésre vágyunk.
 Mindig teljes szívvel, odaadással és kellő alázattal végzem a munkám, és így is várom a kedves vendégeimet személyesen és az online térben.